 - Goonetilleke, Ravindra S. The Science of Footwear.
 CRC Press, 2013.

 - Saltzman, Charles L., and Deborah A. Nawoczenski.
 “Complexities of Foot Architecture as a Base of Support.”
-JOSPT, 1995.
+Journal of Orthopaedic & Sports Physical Therapy, 1995.

 - Harvard Health Publishing.
 “Why your feet get bigger as you age.”
 2018.

 - Cleveland Clinic.
 “Shoes Getting Tight?
 Why Your Feet Change Size Over Time.”
-2020.
+Health Essentials, 2020.

 - Holmes, Elizabeth.
 “Feet Are Getting Bigger.”
 The Wall Street Journal, 2014.